For: Senior Marketing Executives, Content Strategy Professionals

 These factors are beyond the competencies of each tactic and function.
 Most organizations are experiencing this implicitly, although perhaps not fully aware of the underlying causes.

-Six Competencies for Enterprise Content Strategy
+Six Competencies for Enterprise Information and Content Strategy

 To support our 20 year content services business in which we created customer facing content for B2B sales and marketing organizations, we developed a framework based upon six key competencies.